klazarsk/sudo-ninja/README.md

 # Roadmap / Coming features

-Currently the utility is expecting an EXP YYYY-MM-DD string in a comment preceding the block of rules that the expiration applies to. --expire would ideally accept a string so that the tag could be "Expire" or "END" or whatever locale-specific language you choose to use to precede the expiry date.

-**--expire** _EXPIRATION_TAG_

-Currently **--expire** assumes expiration tags are indicated by the string "EXP" followed by a date (e.g., "EXP 2025-11-15").
-If no argument to **--expire** is provided, the tool will use "EXP" as the default,

 Man pages and RPM will be coming by the end of the year.

 ## About Coding style